Permanent keys

 The control layer

-Boundkeys combines AUG with a lightweight AI gateway and BYOK or managed models.
+Boundkeys combines AI Usage Grants with a lightweight AI gateway and BYOK or managed models.
 It turns provider credentials into limited grants that can be issued, enforced, audited, expired, and revoked.

 Keep provider API keys out of daily workflows while grants carry runtime limits.